RTEMS/rtems-docs/eng/test-plan.rst

 "fully tested."
 A fully tested requirement is one which is implemented and tested with associated logical tracing.
-Tools automating this analysis and generating reporting and alerts will be a critical part of ensuring the master technical data does not bit rot.
+Tools automating this analysis and generating reporting and alerts will be a critical part of ensuring the source technical data does not bit rot.

 Must use tools from: